pivotal/docs-tas-adapter/using-k8s-api-to-create-cf-resources.md

 kubectl wait --for=condition=ready cfspace/my-space-guid -n my-org-guid
 ```

-> **Note:** `CFSpace` objects can only be created within a `CFOrg` namespace
+> **Note** `CFSpace` objects can only be created within a `CFOrg` namespace.

-Once the `CFSpace` is `ready`, you can proceed to grant users access to this space.
+After the `CFSpace` is `ready`, you can proceed to grant users access to this
+space.

-### Grant users or service accounts access to Organizations and Spaces
+### Grant users or service accounts access to organizations and spaces

-Application Service Adapter relies on Kubernetes RBAC (`Roles`, `ClusterRoles`, `RoleBindings`) for authentication and authorization.
-On an Application Service Adapter cluster, [Cloud Foundry roles](https://docs.cloudfoundry.org/concepts/roles.html) (such as `Admin`, `SpaceDeveloper`) are represented as `ClusterRoles`.
+Application Service Adapter relies on Kubernetes role-based  access control
+(RBAC), `Roles`, `ClusterRoles`, `RoleBindings`, for authentication and
+authorization.
+On an Application Service Adapter cluster, [Cloud Foundry
+roles](https://docs.cloudfoundry.org/concepts/roles.html), such as `Admin` or
-Users or ServiceAccounts are granted access by assigning them these roles through namespace-scoped `RoleBindings`.
+`SpaceDeveloper`, are represented as `ClusterRoles`.
+Users or ServiceAccounts
+are granted access by assigning them these roles through namespace-scoped
+`RoleBindings`.

-> **Note:** Currently, Application Service Adapter only supports the Admin, OrgUser, and SpaceDeveloper roles.
+> **Note** As of v1.2, Application Service Adapter only supports the Admin,
+> OrgUser, and SpaceDeveloper roles.

 #### Grant a user access to the Application Service Adapter API

-All Application Service Adapter users must have a `RoleBinding` in the `$ROOT_NAMESPACE` for the `ClusterRole` `korifi-controllers-root-namespace-user` to access the API.
+All Application Service Adapter users must have a `RoleBinding` in the
+`$ROOT_NAMESPACE` for the `ClusterRole` `korifi-controllers-root-namespace-user`
+to access the API.

-This is required:
+This is required to:

-- to determine whether a user is allowed access to Application Service Adapter
+- Verify whether a user is allowed access to Application Service Adapter.
-- to allow registered users to list `CFDomains`, `CFOrgs`, and `BuilderInfos` resources.
-These are stored in the `$ROOT_NAMESPACE` and should be listable by all registered users with any roles.
+- Allow registered users to list `CFDomains`, `CFOrgs`, and `BuilderInfos`
+  resources.
+These are stored in the `$ROOT_NAMESPACE` and must be listable by
+  all registered users with any roles.

-Here is an example command to create this role binding for a user named "my-cf-user":
+Here is an example command to create this role binding for a user named
+my-cf-user:

 ```sh
 cat <<EOF | kubectl apply -f -